 NEW study: Vitamin D helps to improve gut function and your immune response

-Well, previous studies have found that vitamin D deficiency is common among individuals with IBD, and lower levels of this vitamin correlate with a more complicated course of the disease and higher disease activity.
+But, here’s an interesting fact: studies have found that vitamin D deficiency is common among individuals with gut issues, and that lower levels of this nutrient correlate with a higher risk of health problems.

-In a new study, researchers took a closer look at why a vitamin D deficiency seems to play a part in these diseases and how the vitamin regulates immune response in the gut.
+For example, in this study, researchers took a closer look at why a vitamin D deficiency seems to play a part in gut problems and how this vitamin regulates immune response within the gut.

-The connection between vitamin D deficiencies and IBD patients
+The connection between vitamin D deficiencies and gut problems

-This new study, published in Autoimmunity Reviews, was built on evidence collected in the past that has shown the protective role vitamin D plays on gut health, which is why a deficiency is linked to poor outcomes and greater disease activity.
-Not only did researchers review the evidence and confirm that vitamin D deficiencies are higher among patients who have IBD, but they also found out more about how this vitamin works in the gut.
+This study mentioned above, published in Autoimmunity Reviews, was built on evidence collected in the past that has shown the protective role vitamin D plays on gut health, which is why a deficiency is linked to poor outcomes and greater risk.
+Not only did researchers review the evidence and confirm that vitamin D deficiencies are higher among people with gut issues, but they also found out more about how this vitamin (actually a hormone) works in the gut.

-Experts believe that leaky gut, which is an insufficient intestinal barrier, is central to how IBD develops.
+Experts believe that a “leaky gut” – which is an insufficient intestinal barrier – is central to how digestive problems develop.